Gold Exploration in Canada’s Premier Mining Jurisdictions

 Flagship Asset: Forrest Kerr Project

-The Forrest Kerr project consists of 23,000-hectare covering three adjoining properties in the heart of BC’s Golden Triangle region, north of the Iskut river and south of More Creek.
-Both the north and south limits of the property are road accessible and it is enabled with existing power lines thanks to the development of hydro-electric facilities in the area.
-Employees take a ten-minute flight into the property, and there is a 250-man camp owned by AltaGas which Aben Resources has access to for food and first-aid.
-Since the acquisition and recent exploration, the company foresees earning a 100 percent interest via $3 million in exploration expenditures by June 2020.
+The of 23,397-hectare Forrest Kerr project covers three adjoining properties in the heart of British Columbia’s Golden Triangle, north of the Iskut River and south of More Creek.
+Both the north and south limits of the property are road accessible and have access to existing power lines from nearby hydro-electric facilities.
+Employees take a 10-minute flight into the property from the Bob Quinn Airstrip located to the east of the property beside Highway 37.
+Since the acquisition and recent exploration, the company can earn a 100 percent interest by spending $3 million in exploration expenditures by June 2020.

-The Golden Triangle is in the northwest of BC, 100 kilometers inland from the Alaskan panhandle.
-Interest in the region began in 1861, when placer gold was discovered, instigating the Stikine Gold Rush.
+The Golden Triangle is in the northwest of British Colmbia, 100 kilometers inland from the Alaskan panhandle.
+Interest in the region began in 1861 when placer gold was discovered, instigating the Stikine gold rush.
 The region is known for a number of key discoveries including the Snip deposit in 1964, which produced 1.1 million ounces grading an average of 27.5 g/t gold, and the Eskay Creek discovery in 1988, which totaled more than 3 million ounces of gold and 160 million ounces of silver.

 The area of the Forrest Kerr property was first explored in the mid-1980s and was continually explored from 1988 to 2005, with little work having been done in the region since.
 Over the past decade, vast improvements in infrastructure as well as rapid melting rates in the glaciers, which have both vastly improved access and offered new drilling opportunities.